Project by Robert Searle

 iv) The need to move towards a society in which cooperation rather than competition should be the incentive to drive the world forwards.

-vi) As already indicated, NGOs notably concerned with inequality would become increasingly empowered by grants, and loans to improve the lot of the poor.
+vi) As already indicated, NGOs notably concerned with inequality would become increasingly empowered by Facilitation Finance in the form of grants, and loans to improve the lot of the poor.

 vii) Greater decentralilsation of power.